User-centric Cell-free Massive MIMO Networks: A Survey of Opportunities, Challenges and Solutions: Latency and Synchronization

 The need to serve users with multiple DUs can increase the delay of signal delivery.
 This is critical when the DUs are under the control of different CUs and the network lacks accurate synchronization.
 Moreover, the geographically distributed DUs can introduce unavoidable differences in the signals' time-of-arrival.
 Coupled with synchronization issues, the signals received at the users can incur higher signal delay spread and inter-DUs carrier frequency offset.

-The data precoding and decoding for the users needs to be executed at multiple-CUs simultaneously.
+The data precoding and decoding for the users needs to be executed at multiple CUs simultaneously.
 Hence, data synchronization errors can accumulate and affect the power delay profile (PDP) by increasing the signal delay spread~\cite{PDPUsercentricVsDisjoint8969384}.
 Thus, a synchronization process needs to be employed at regular intervals~\cite{interdonato2019ubiquitous}.
 Moreover, to allow coherent transmission, the DUs need to maintain relative signal synchronization on both time and phase between their transmissions~\cite{synchronizationCalibration6760595}.
 Importantly, the cyclic prefix in orthogonal frequency division multiplexing (OFDM) systems can help in tolerating this requirement.
+In this context, the DUs can be assumed quasi-synchronized within a $1~{\rm km}$ or $5~{\rm km}$ radius for the LTE normal and extended cyclic prefix respectively~\cite{differentCooperationLevels8845768}.
 Furthermore, the user-centric cell-free system coupled with a small cluster size helps overcome this problem and provides an advantage over cell-centric cooperative schemes~\cite{PDPUsercentricVsDisjoint8969384}.

 Quasi-synchronous systems that employ complex equalization and advanced synchronization techniques in OFDM systems are discussed in~\cite{Synchronization4287203}.
 Doppler shifts and oscillator instabilities can cause a carrier frequency offset (CFO) between the received carrier and the local sinusoidal signal used for demodulation, which, in turn, results in a loss of mutual orthogonality among the subcarriers causing inter-carrier interference.
-Furthermore, a wrong placement position for the discrete Fourier Transform window can cause a timing error.
+Furthermore, a wrong placement position for the discrete Fourier Transform window can inflict a timing error.
 These impurities lead to a loss in the achievable SNR.

 The hardware of the transmitter and the receiver are not reciprocal in the sense that they can introduce different amplitude scaling and phase shifts on the uplink and downlink channels~\cite{ArinNonReciprocity8421240}, respectively.
 In addition, the carrier frequency offset between the DUs can result from imperfect local oscillators, and this can also produce inter-carrier interference~\cite{5910719}.
 Generally speaking, solving synchronization problems requires two phases; the first estimates the different timing and frequency errors, and the second implements the estimated parameters on multiple DUs to do correction for the synchronization~\cite{davydov2016timing}.